WICG/canvas-place-element/QUESTIONS.md

 ## Complexity of rendering certain elements

 It’s possible that some elements may not be renderable to a texture (2D or 3D).
 For those cases, we are ready to have an initial disallowed list of elements to simplify implementation by UAs.
 For those cases, `placeElement()` could return null to indicate this `placeElement` is not supported.
+[Issue #7](https://github.com/WICG/canvas-place-element/issues/7) was created to develop the disallow list.

 ## **Re-compositing for placeElement**